 A: Excellent question.
 To simplify the design process and help users worldwide easily identify their preferred construction style.
 Crate Pro uses Style Templates.
 Selecting the correct style template as your starting point of a new crate design will greatly reduce your labor times and chances of design errors.
 As part of your initial set-up we recommend selecting a number of styles that meet your needs and setting them as 'Preferred'

 A 'Style Template' is the construction methodology of the crate design.
 It determines the orientation of the materials as they relate to other materials in your crate.
 The actual materials used (such as a 1x4 versus a 2x4) do not determine the Style template.
-Users will be able to preset up to five unique Material Groups that can be selected with a single click to build the same style template.
+Users will be able to preset up to five unique Material Groups that can be selected with a single click to build the selected style template.

 Crate Pro uses a simple to understand naming convention to help users select the Style Template that fits their particular needs.
-Textured images of the current Style Templates are located in the Image Gallery on www.WoodenCRATES.org

 Explanation of Style Template Naming:

 The 1st letter, (L), (M) or (H), stands for Light-duty, Medium-duty and Heavy-duty respectively.
 The terms reflect the general construction methodology and not the actual capacity or strength of the container.

 The 2nd letter indicates the type of sheathing used, which could be Plywood (P), Lumber (L) or Mixed (M).

 The 3rd letter indicates the cleating situation: (I) denotes Inside Cleating, (O) - Outside Cleating, and (N) - No Cleating.
 No Cleating may be only on some panels such as the Top or Sides.